-Mortgage Borrowers: Choosing The Right Lender For You
+Choosing The Right Lender For You With No Mortgage Overlays

-On this blog, we will be discussing the topic of choosing the right lender for you and we will start with explaining the types of mortgage lenders.
+In this blog, we will be discussing the topic of choosing the right lender for you and we will start by explaining the types of mortgage lenders.

 Lenders Who Are Direct Mortgage Lenders

 Direct mortgage lenders are lenders who use their own funds to originate and fund the mortgage loan.

 - Banks, credit unions, and mortgage bankers are all direct lenders

 - Direct mortgage lenders may service your mortgage loan

 - Or may decide to sell the servicing rights to a third party company